 - The City Administrator oversees all the administrative aspects of the City and oversees City supervisors and reports to the City Council. - Prior to entering Act 47 most accounting, payroll, accounts payable and budgeting tasks had been performed by the City Administrator and City Treasurer.
-Since entering Act 47 the City hired a full time Administrative Accountant who has taken over all bookkeeping, accounting and budgeting responsibilities.
+Since entering Act 47 the City hired a full time Administrative Accountant who has taken over much of bookkeeping, accounting and budgeting responsibilities.
+The City Treasure/Tax Collector maintains A/R, reconciles all bank accounts and provides Council with financial statements.
+With the Administrative Accountant and Tax Collector working on separate accounting duties the City is able to maintain certain segregation of duties as is considered a best practice.